conoroshea1996/Dashboard/README.md

 # Game Sales Dashboard

 This dashboard provides information on games sales.
 It gives us some insite into which generes are most popular and which gaming platform is most in demand plus much more.
+This gives us a much more interactive way of taking in our data and allows the user to consume lots of information in a visual manner.

 ## Data Set